-Mental conditions can sometimes be covered by workers' comp if you can prove the mental or psychiatric problem was primarily caused by your work.
-Generally, it must be shown that the mental condition was the result of abnormal work conditions.
+Mental health conditions can be covered by workers' comp if you can prove the mental or psychiatric problem was primarily caused by your work.
+In addition, many states require you to show that your mental health condition was related to a physical injury or illness that occurred at work, or that it was the result of an unusual and extreme stressor.

-If your psychological or psychiatric condition is tied to a physical accident at work or an illness caused by work, you would have a better chance of being compensated.
-For example, job-related stress or tension may contribute to a heart attack.
-Another example might be a worker who suffers a traumatic physical injury and later develops anxiety disorder or PTSD (post-traumatic stress disorder) as a result.
+In most states, if your psychological or psychiatric condition is tied to a physical accident at work or an illness caused by work, you can qualify for workers' comp.
+For example, workers' comp benefits would be available for a worker who suffers a traumatic physical injury and later develops anxiety disorder or PTSD (post-traumatic stress disorder) as a result.

 Many states allow workers' comp claims for mental conditions caused by a stressor that is extraordinary or unusual in nature, such as a shooting in the workplace.
 An increasing number of states are also implementing or considering laws that provide workers' comp coverage for PTSD claims by first responders.

 The process of filing a workers' comp claim is the same whether you're filing for a mental or physical condition.

 The first step is to report your injury or illness to your employer, preferably in writing.
 For mental conditions such as stress that don't have an obvious start date, report your condition as soon as it's limiting your ability to work.
 States place strict deadlines on how long employees have to report workplace injuries or illnesses—often 30 days—so don't delay.

 Next, your employer will provide you with paperwork to fill out regarding your claim.
 The employer submits these forms to its insurance company and the state workers' compensation agency.
 If your employer is disputing your claim, which is more likely for claims based on mental or psychological conditions, it can usually state its objection in the initial paperwork that accompanies the claim.